yodit93/Math-magicians/README.md

 ### Key Features <a name="key-features"></a>
 - Dynamic webpage
-- Fetch data from the API
+- Built with react components

 <p align="right">(<a href="#readme-top">back to top</a>)</p>